 A tragicomedy is a play that is neither a comedy nor a tragedy, although it has the features of both.
-Tragedies are usually focused almost exclusively on the central character, the tragic hero (although Shakespeare’s tragedies can sometimes be a double tragedy, with two tragic heroes, like Romeo and Juliet).
-The audience has insights into his mind and goes deeply in, as he does in Macbeth or Hamlet.
+Tragedies are usually focused almost exclusively on the central character, the tragic hero (although Shakespearean tragedies can sometimes be a double tragedy, with two tragic heroes, like Romeo and Juliet).
+The audience has insights into his mind and goes deeply in, as with Macbeth or Hamlet.

-Comic plays, on the other hand, remove that focus and the concerns are diversified so that the action is made up of the stories of several characters, particularly pairs of lovers.
+Comedy plays, on the other hand, remove that focus whilst the concerns are diversified so that the action is made up of the stories of several characters, particularly pairs of lovers.
 The shadows in human emotions are usually minor in the comedies: they are such things as misunderstandings, playful deceptions and so on.

 Shakespeare’ tragicomedies usually have improbable and complex plots; characters of high social class; contrasts between villainy and virtue; love of different kinds at their centre; a hero who is saved at the last minute after a touch-and- go experience; surprises and treachery.
 The Winter’s Tale and Cymbeline are two plays that fit that tragicomical pattern.